 One Zone.
 In many instances all the areas can be heated at the same time with one control.
 The control can be connected to many cables and mats with multiple circuit breakers if needed.
-One sensor will tell the control when to operate and when the snow is melted.
+One sensor will tell the control when to operate.